Structured Visualization Design Knowledge for Grounding Generative Reasoning and Situated Feedback

-Our cataloging scheme constitutes a conceptual contribution: a model for representing visualization design knowledge that is simultaneously machine-queryable, expert-authorable without programming, grammar-agnostic, context-sensitive, and traceable to sources.
+Our cataloging scheme presents a conceptual contribution: a model for representing visualization design knowledge that is machine-queryable, can be authored by experts without programming, is grammar-agnostic, context-sensitive, and traceable to sources.
 We evaluate this model by instantiating it and demonstrating three analyses that test its core properties.
 To validate its expressiveness, we encode knowledge from sources that differ in methodology and evidence type.
 These sources include: quantitative experimental findings from cognitive science~\cite{franconeri_science_2021}, systematic reviews of graphical perception studies~\cite{zeng_review_2023}, normative accessibility criteria~\cite{elavsky_how_2022}, practitioner heuristics from data journalism~\cite{datawrapper_dos_and_donts}, and research on rhetorical aspects of visual communication~\cite{talking_charts_guidelines}.
-This yields a catalog of 744 guidelines.
-We then demonstrate how embedding-based analysis of this catalog reveals latent structure in the knowledge space, including conceptual parallels between distant domains, conflicting advice that indicates genuine trade-offs, and boundary conditions where one guideline yields to another.
+This yields a catalog of 781 guidelines.
+We then demonstrate how embedding-based analysis of this catalog reveals latent structure in the knowledge space, including conceptual parallels across distant domains, conflicting advice that indicates genuine trade-offs, and boundary conditions where one guideline yields to another.
 Finally, we demonstrate how the catalog supports grounded feedback from generative models, complementing constraint-based tools like Draco~\cite{moritz_formalizing_2019,yang_draco_2023} and VizLinter~\cite{chen_vizlinter_2022} with situated guidance that users can trace to cited sources.